 5. Register with the Chamber of Commerce

-Colombia’s Chamber of Commerce is responsible for regulating the creation of companies in Colombia.
-For this registration, you must provide a set of documents outlining your company’s activities, the bylaws and Power of Attorney, and shareholder information.
+The Chamber of Commerce in Colombia assumes the regulatory role in overseeing the establishment of companies in the country.
+To start a company in Colombia, you must submit a set of documents that outline the company’s activities, including the bylaws and Power of Attorney, as well as shareholder information.

-The Chamber of Commerce will review this documentation to confirm that it adheres to the legal requirements and company creation policies in the country.
+The Chamber of Commerce carefully reviews these documents to ensure compliance with the legal requirements and company formation policies in Colombia.

 6. Obtain tax identification (NIT)

 The assignment of a tax identification number, known as ‘NIT’, to your company is handled by the National Directorate of Taxes and Customs, DIAN.
 This unique number serves as an identification for your company in all tax and accounting-related matters, including the submission of monthly and annual tax returns.

 After the Chamber of Commerce approves your registration, the NIT may be generated automatically in certain cases.
 However, in other instances, the legal representative of the company is required to personally visit the DIAN offices to complete the NIT application process.
 Obtaining an NIT is another legal requirement to start a business in Colombia that must be followed.

 7. Open your corporate bank account